Section 5 – Employees

 The lesser of:

-The deduction is calculated in the following manner:
+The deduction is calculated in the following manner20:

-The capital cost allowance rate for a motor vehicle is 30%.
-There are also certain specific rules that apply to the capital cost allowance calculation in the first and last years the motor vehicle is used depending on whether the capital cost before taxes is greater than the limit mentioned in the previous table.
+Generally, the capital cost allowance rate for a motor vehicle is 30%, but accelerated capital cost allowance measures apply for certain property acquired before 2024, including zero-emision vehicles.
+There are also certain specific rules that apply to the capital cost allowance calculation in the first and last years the motor vehicle is used depending on whether the capital cost before taxes is greater than $30,000 or $55,000, depending on the type of vehicle.
+For more information, consult the Corporate Taxes tables.

 If you claim automobile expenses, keep a log for each vehicle used for business.